ContentMine/FutureTDM/tutorials/systematic-literature-review/README.md

 tree zika
 ```

+Normalizing is a very important step, which rarely gets attention.
+The input data is normally heterogenous - in terms of structure as in content - and needs to be transformed into one central standard.
+This helps then other tools to connect to the data and function as a central interface to the data coming from diverse sources.

 ### Extract the needed facts

 The prepared data now can be used to extract the facts via [ami](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/ami)'s different plugins.
 This will be &mdash; besides the [metadata](https://en.wikipedia.org/wiki/Metadata) of the publications &mdash; the main datasource for the further analysis later on.

+This is, where the actual text data mining takes place.
+Everything before was just preparation, which takes normally most of the time.
+Here all kinds of entities can be extracted, from species to drugs to genus.
+Via regex's and dictionaries also your own terms can be looked for.

 #### Extract Species